FRM95/Master-Big-Data-UCM/Modulo Business Inteligence/README.md

 Creation and design of a data dashboard using Tableau.

-Provides analysis, summary and explanation of data in a visual dashboard format to enhance data interpretation.
+Provides analysis, summary and explanation of European data in a visual dashboard format to enhance data interpretation.

 It is necessary to have a version of Tableau to use it.